gauravmeee/My_md_Notes/6. Programming/Tutorial/Harry_OOPS.md

 	- It Can be accessed using member Function ( note:- it should be present in function declaration)
 - Private Member  function Can't be Access Directly
 	- It can be accessed using another member Function (it should be nested in other function)
+	- when declaring a function/constructor inside a class , you have the option to **omit parameter names** and only specify their data types.
+However, in the **definition** of the function you need to include both the data types and the parameter names.

 # [#23 # C++ Objects Memory Allocation & using Arrays in Classes | C++ Tutorials for Beginners](https://youtu.be/qq05D2yFIHA?list=PLISTUNloqsz0z9JJJke7g7PxRLvy6How9)

+# Object Memory allocation

 - `Variable` in class get their `own memories`
 - member `function` in class have `common memories` for different objects (unlike Data Members)